 What We Found

-Although the findings highlight many positives about the vaccine rollout in Hertfordshire, the findings also indicate that work still needs to be done to address the concerns of those with lower levels of vaccine confidence.
-Commissioners and providers also need to ensure equal access to the vaccine, particularly for those who may have pre-existing conditions relating to healthcare, as well as improve the standard of communication in a range of areas.
+Although the findings highlighted many positives about the vaccine rollout in Hertfordshire, they also indicated that work needed to be done to address the concerns of those with lower levels of vaccine confidence.
+Commissioners and providers also needed to ensure equal access to the vaccine, particularly for those who may have pre-existing conditions relating to healthcare, as well as improve the standard of communication in a range of areas.

-- Key concerns centred around vaccine safety and side effects and access issues.
+- Key concerns centred around vaccine safety, side effects and access issues.

 - The most common theme under suggestions for improvements was a need for better information and communication.
 People wanted improved information about side effects, clarity about receiving both doses of the vaccine and better communication from their GP.